Christina Aguilera and Jimmy Fallon Wear Hilarious Disguises While Performing in NYC Subway Terminal

 With the band already set up, the late-night TV host arrives in disguise wearing a long-haired wig, beard, dark sunglasses and a fedora, along with a blue shirt, dark vest, jeans and boots.
 While he jams out on the banjo, Aguilera steps out wearing a jean and army green coat and covers her face with sunglasses and a floppy tan hat.

-At first it's a bit difficult to know for sure that it's Aguilera, but once she begins crooning, there's no denying it is indeed the "Beautiful" singer.
+At first, bystanders who witnessed the performance live ahead of airing on the Tonight Show may have had some difficulty knowing for sure that it was actually Aguilera.
+But once she begins crooning, there's no denying it is indeed the "Beautiful" singer.
 Following a performance of George Michael's "Freedom," they proceed to take off their disguises and introduce themselves before belting out Aguilera's "Fighter."
 Fans gathered around the songstress and quickly shared videos online.

 Aguilera will be releasing Liberation, her seventh studio album, on June 15.
 Fans have already listened to "Accelerate," "Twice," "Like I Do" and her duet with Demi Lovato, "Fall in Line."